 If you have built up a tax debt over multiple years, then chances are you have acquired a decent amount of penalties, fees and interest charges on your total liability.
 These can add up very quickly, and before you know it, the amount you owe has doubled because of them.

-You can take advantage of a program called penalty abatement, which we negotiate on a daily basis.
+You can take advantage of a federal tax relief program known as a penalty abatement, which we negotiate on a daily basis.
 This program allows us to make deals with the government on repayment of the base amount, as long as they remove a lot of the penalties and fees that have acquired.

 Just this little option alone can end up saving you significant amounts of money in the long run.